 Projects in the St. Clair–Detroit River System

 Michigan Sea Grant is involved in a series of projects designed to restore fish spawning habitat for lake sturgeon, walleye, lake whitefish and other native fish.
-In 2014, the team has plans to establish spawning reefs at three additional sites in the St. Clair and in 2015 will install another reef in the Detroit River.
+The team established spawning reefs at two additional points in the St. Clair and in 2015 will install another reef in the Detroit River.